Cancel for Any Reason Travel Insurance: How It Works & Best CFAR Options

 • No coverage cap (your benefit matches your total trip cost)

-Tin Leg sells CFAR to residents in all states.
-Whether you want bare-bones protection at the lowest price or comprehensive coverage with a higher reimbursement rate, Tin Leg has an option that works.
+Tin Leg sells CFAR to residents in all states, offering options from basic protection at the lowest price to comprehensive coverage with higher reimbursement rates.

 1